micahpotts/healthie-dev-assist/readme.md

 - Node.js (v14 or higher)
 - npm (comes with Node.js)
 - A Healthie API key (optional, for authenticated access)

+## ⚠️ Important Warning

+**This tool is intended for use with Healthie's sandbox environment only.** While it can be modified to interface directly with production environments, we strongly advise against this unless you are certain your AI tools are authorized to process Protected Health Information (PHI).
+Most popular AI tools do not come with Business Associate Agreements (BAAs) by default, which are required for handling PHI in production healthcare environments.

 ## Installation